Borderline Personality Disorder

 It is important to seek—and stick with—treatment.

-CBT can help people with borderline personality disorder identify and change core beliefs and behaviors that underlie inaccurate perceptions of themselves and others and problems interacting with others.
-CBT may help reduce a range of mood and anxiety symptoms and reduce the number of suicidal or self-harming behaviors.
+- Cognitive Behavioral Therapy (CBT): This treatment can help people identify and change core beliefs and behaviors that come from inaccurate perceptions of themselves and others and problems interacting with others.
+It may help people reduce mood swings and anxiety symptoms and may reduce the number of self-harming or suicidal behaviors.

-Medications are not typically used as the primary treatment for borderline personality disorder as the benefits are unclear.
-However, in some cases, a psychiatrist may recommend medications to treat specific symptoms, such as mood swings, depression, or other mental disorders that may occur with borderline personality disorder.
-Treatment with medications may require care from more than one medical professional.
+Because the benefits of prescription medication for borderline personality disorder are unclear, medications aren’t typically used as the primary way to treat the illness.
+However, in some cases, a psychiatrist may recommend medications to treat specific symptoms or co-occurring mental disorders such as mood swings or depression.
+Treatment with medications may require coordinated care from more than one medical professional.